AdobeDocs/document-cloud-learn.en/help/sign/admin/intro-admin-overview.md

 >[!BEGINTABS]

+>[!TAB Create a reusable template]

+Learn how to create a [reusable document template](../sign-advanced-users/create-a-template.md).

 >[!TAB Enable automatic user assignment rules]

 Learn how to set up [automatic assignment rules](automatic-assignment-rules.md) granting users access to Acrobat Sign in the Admin Console.